Maketu Ongatoro Wetland Society (MOWS) is involved in the conservation and ecological restoration of … Read More

 We carry out work such as pest mammal trapping, pest plant control, planting native species, dune and vegetation surveys, and monitoring the populations of birds, reptiles, and invertebrates.

-Maketu is an important nesting area for the northern New Zealand Dotterel, which has become our flagship species, as well as being home to other threatened and endangered wildlife.
+Maketu is an important nesting area for the northern New Zealand Dotterel (Charadrius obscurus), which has become our flagship species, as well as being home to other threatened and endangered wildlife.
 Our regular monitoring has shown an increase in native wildlife populations since our work began, which is encouraging, and shows the important role of community groups in the conservation of New Zealand’s native species.

 We are a not-for-profit, registered charity, and could not survive without our amazing members and volunteers, as well as donations and funding from generous individuals, local councils and government organisations.